Worshiptainment

 For the most part, critics are from mainline and evangelical non-charismatic denominations rooted in now-defunct moves of God from times long past, the very kinds of folks I called out in a previous article.

-forcing compliance memeSuch critics appear to have developed checklists itemizing the characteristics and standards of what “true” worship should look and sound like.
 Personally, I have yet to hear a single one of those criteria to be rooted in the Scriptures rightly divided.
 Few, if any, of modern worship’s characteristics check their boxes of “correctness.”
 Indeed, few — if any — of a charismatic service’s characteristics would check those boxes, for that matter!
 But I digress…

-Some of that is because some of them are old folks used to their solemn worship services being accompanied by organs and/or pianos playing the old classic hymns.
 Contrast that with a rowdy charismatic crowd having a decidedly younger demographic.
 Their worship is accompanied by a band playing acoustic guitars, lead, rhythm, and bass electric guitars, an acoustic or electronic drum set, 1 or 2 keyboards, plus possibly one or more violinists and/or cellists and/or percussionists.
-The whole band is playing through excellent PA systems with subwoofers that can shake your seat (the only kind of PA worth listening to, in my professional opinion as a former church sound engineer).
+Everyone is playing through excellent PA systems with subwoofers that can shake your seat (the only kind of PA worth listening to, in my professional opinion as a former church sound engineer).
 Most of the songs have been written during the last decade or so.

-Critics cannot fathom worshipping in that kind of environment because to them, that’s what you have at a secular rock concert.
-Anything smacking of that is completely inconsistent with their stodgy assumptions of what a valid church service should be.
-So they erroneously conclude those present are there for entertainment, not worship, mistakenly assuming those present are totally about their emotions with zero sound doctrine (yes, another pun!
-This is fun!).
+Anything remotely smacking of that secular concert world is completely inconsistent with critics’ stodgy assumptions of what a valid church service should be.
+So they erroneously conclude those present are there for entertainment, not worship, mistakenly assuming the attendees are totally about their emotions with zero sound doctrine (yes, another pun!
+This is fun! 😀).
 It appears their attitude is, “If I cannot worship in such a setting, then it’s patently impossible for anyone else to.”

 “Objection!
 Assumes facts without evidence!” as lawyers say in open court.
-I’ve lost count of the modern worship services I’ve attended at churches of all denominational stripes with congregations varying from a few hundred to several thousand and I have personally witnessed no, I repeat no, none, zero, zilch, nada attendees there for mere entertainment, though admittedly a statistically insignificant number of such individuals are certain to have been present.
+I’ve lost count of the modern worship services I’ve attended at churches of all denominational stripes with congregations varying from a few hundred to several thousand and I have personally witnessed no, I repeat no, attendees there for mere entertainment, though admittedly a statistically insignificant number of such individuals are certain to have been present.
 I mean, the last time I checked, the ability to discern the thoughts and intentions of others’ hearts is way above our pay grade.
 Truth be told, none of us can accurately discern the thoughts and intentions of our own hearts most of the time, much less others.
 But again, I digress…

 On the other hand, in any given church service, you will always find a certain percentage of folks who choose not to sing or otherwise openly participate for assorted reasons of their own.
 Here are some possible reasons: